SariPolikman/Eric-s-test-scheduling-system/README.md

 # Eric's test scheduling system
 ## How to run the solution:
 To run the solution make sure that:
-* Python packages are installed for you: tkinter, xlsxwriter, filedialog, pandas, openpyxl
+* Python packages are installed for you: tkinter, xlsxwriter, pandas, openpyxl
 * Now you can run the main file.
 * In order to change data while moving, the daily planning window must be closed, and after the change it must be developed again
 #### Successfully !